harshchaudhary31/Todolist/README.md

 # To-Do List Application

 ## **Description**
-A command-line application to manage daily tasks.
+A GUI application to manage daily tasks.
 Users can add, view, and mark tasks as completed.
 Tasks persist between sessions.

 ---